Lochington, Queensland: Geography

 Lochington is bounded to the east and south-east by the Nogoa River.
 The locality is within the Fitzroy River drainage basin.

 The Capricorn Highway passes through the northernmost part of the locality from Anakie Siding to Willows.

 The Snake Range National Park lies within the locality to the east.
 It is 2687.7 km2.

 The predominant land use is grazing on native vegetation.

+Climate

+Lochington has a subtropical semi-arid climate (Köppen: BSh) with very hot, somewhat wetter summers and mild, dry winters.
+The wettest recorded day was 2 June 2012 with 107.2 mm of rainfall.
+Extreme temperatures ranged from 45.7 C on 4 January 2014 to -2.6 C on 12 July 2014.